moevbiz/haus-2021/src/en/pages/program/index.md

 ## Wednesday, September 1

-15:00
-Barbara Kapusta & Steph Holl-Trieu: Reading Performance

-15:30
-Ezra Šimek: Performance lecture

-16:30
-Jan Erbelding: Reading

-17:00
-Ezra Šimek: Sound Performance

-17:15
-Emma Carlén & Nana Dahlin: Concert

-17:45
-Barbara Kapusta & Steph Holl-Trieu: Reading performance
+3 pm
+*Wien 100/x938 - x945 or: How the present loses its future to the past*, reading performance by Barbara Kapusta & Steph Holl-Trieu

+3:30 pm
+Performance by Ezra Šimek

+4:30 pm
+*Gustav Landauer Fanboy Text*, reading by Jan Erbelding

+5 pm
+Performance by Ezra Šimek

+5:15 pm
+*Lalangue*, concert/performance by Nana Dahlin

+5:45 pm
+*Wien 1100/x938 - x945 or: How the present loses its future to the past*, reading performance by Barbara Kapusta & Steph Holl-Trieu

 ## Friday, September 3

-15:30
-Emma Carlén & Nana Dahlin: Concert

-16:00
-maria mercedes: Dance

-16:30
-The Center for Experimental Lectures: Kamron Hazel - Performance lecture

-17:15
+3:30 pm
+*Lalangue*, concert/performance by Nana Dahlin

+4 pm
+*ballade, fluctuant setting*, performance by maria mercedes

+4:30 pm
-The Center for Experimental Lectures: Nat Marcus
+Center for Experimental Lectures: Kamron Hazel and Nat Marcus

+## Saturday, September 4

+2 pm
+*On Bathing Culture*, a wet talk with Anna Paul

-## Sunday September 5
+## Sunday, September 5

-17:00
-maria mercedes: Dance
+5 pm
+*ballade, fluctuant setting*, performance by maria mercedes

 ## Online

+coming soon